 Many tourists head to Cayman Brac dreaming of a peaceful getaway in which there is little more to do than relax on the beach.
 While this is certainly a possibility thanks to the near-perfect, often shallow shore-fronts.
 Within the 14 square miles of land also exists the oldest museum in the Cayman Islands, a nature reserve, and a historic home that is open to the public.

-Salt Water Pond is one of the local attractions that's enjoyed by many visitors.
-Once designated as an Animal Sanctuary, Saltwater Pond was stripped of that recognition in 2012.
+Salt Water Pond is one of the most enjoyable outdoor attractions. <p>Once designated as an Animal Sanctuary, Saltwater Pond was stripped of that recognition in 2012.
 Even so, it remains a tranquil spot to check out on your tour of Cayman Brac's south coast.</p>

-Brac Parrot Reserve.
-When a rare species of Parrot was wiped out in 1932, the people of the Cayman Islands knew they had to do something to preserve the remaining parrots for future generations, but what?
+Brac Parrot Reserve is another place worth a visit. <p>When a rare species of Parrot was wiped out in 1932, the people of the Cayman Islands knew they had to do something to preserve the remaining parrots for future generations, but what?
 It wasn't until 1991 when the National Trust acquired the perfect parcel of land to create this natural attraction: the Brac Parrot Reserve.</p>

 Help us improve!
 We welcome your corrections and suggestions.